-I don’t believe that living on processed diet foods (you know the kind – they list 20+ ingredients such as “cellulose gum”) leads to a long-term healthy lifestyle.
+I don’t believe that living on processed diet foods (you know the kind – they list 20+ sketchy-sounding ingredients such as “soy protein isolate” and “cellulose gum”) leads to a long-term healthy (or happy!) lifestyle.

-In my experience, these meals leave you feeling deprived in the long run.
+In my experience, these strategies and diet foods leave you feeling deprived in the long run.
 What does it matter if your meal was extremely low-calorie and low-fat if you’re heading back to the fridge two hours later because you’re starving and completely unsatisfied?

-- trying to keep sugar and processed foods to a minimum,
+- trying to keep packaged and processed foods to a minimum,

-- creating tasty recipes that (though not super low-calorie) keep me feeling so full and satisfied I’m not constantly tempted to snack,
+- creating tasty recipes that (though not necessary super low-fat or low-calorie) keep me feeling so full and satisfied I’m not constantly tempted to snack,

-- and, most importantly, cooking with tons of low-calorie, high-nutrition fresh produce to allow for generous portions for my meals.
+- cooking with tons of high-nutrition fresh produce to allow for generous portions for my meals,

-I met and fell in love with a Meat-and-Potatoes-Guy.
+I fell in love with and married a Meat-and-Potatoes-Guy.

-When we met, my husband Chris believed in two main food groups:
+When we met, my husband Chris believed in only two food groups:

-He was wary of nearly all types of healthy foods (salmon, brown rice, broccoli, you name it!).
+He was wary of nearly all other types of foods (salmon, brown rice, broccoli, you name it!).